zanelliriccardo/personal-finance-for-newbies/README.md

 To run the docker image and expose it on a preferred port (for example 8080)

-- `docker run -p 8080:8501 personal-finance-for-newbies`
+- `docker run --rm -p 8080:8501 personal-finance-for-newbies`

 To run the docker image using the host's network (which will make the app accessible on port 8501)

-- `docker run --network host personal-finance-for-newbies`
+- `docker run --rm --network host personal-finance-for-newbies`

 ## How can I use my own data?
 To load and use your data, download and fill in the template with your accumulation plan's buy/sell transactions and upload it.
 Make sure you fill it in correctly.
 The fields to be entered are: